edamametechnologies/edamame_posture_cli/README.md

 ```

 #### check-policy-for-domain
-Checks if a the actual score meets the specified policy requirements of a domain.
+Checks if the actual score meets the specified policy requirements of a domain.
 (Requires **admin** privileges.)

 **Syntax**:
 ```
 edamame_posture check-policy-for-domain <DOMAIN> <POLICY_NAME>
 ```

+**Exit Codes**:
+- **0**: Success - Current posture meets or exceeds the policy requirements
+- **!=0**: Failure - Current posture does not meet the policy requirements

+This command is designed for CI/CD pipeline integration to enforce security policies.

 #### check-policy-for-domain-with-signature
 Checks if the score associated with the signature meets the specified policy requirements of a domain.